Mexico at London 2012 part 1: Mariana Avitia makes history

 In the team event, with matches still decided by cumulative points, the Mexican men finished in a frustrating fourth, losing the bronze medal match against Korea 224-219, while the Mexican women were eliminated in the quarterfinals by eventual bronze medallists Japan.

-August 2nd was the women’s individual finals.
-Korean coaching expertise was fully flying around the world by 2012, and coaches Lee Woong and Songi Woo were part of the Mexican setup.
+August 2nd 2012 was the women’s individual finals at Lords Cricket Ground.
+Korean coaching expertise was fully flying around the world by then, and coaches Lee Woong and Songi Woo were part of the Mexican setup.

 Avitia had beaten Zahra Dehghanabnavi, Naomi Folkard, and Carina Christiansen, all by 6-2 scorelines, to set up a meeting in the last eight with Korea’s experienced Lee Sung Jin – already a multiple Olympic medallist.